When faced with a lingering or reoccurring problem, what do you do?

 Step 3 – Ask Why?

-This step calls for you to ask your team members why the problem statement has occurred and note their responses.
+This step requires you to ask your team members why the problem statement occurred and note their responses.

-Then, keep questioning ‘Why‘ their responses have occurred.
+Then, they keep questioning ‘Why‘ their responses have occurred.

 Repeatedly.
 AT LEAST 4 MORE TIMES.